fsr/haskell-lessons/script/source/build-tools.rst

         Many (real world) Haskell packages have a large stock of dependencies and the GHC is quite slow (compared to, for instance the go compiler).
         The first ``cabal install`` after setting up the sandbox takes a very long time.
-        This may be tolerable for projects on which you work for a while, but is very annoying if you just want to quickly check out someone else's project.
+        This may be tolerable for projects on which you work for a while, but is very annoying if you just want to quickly check out someone else's code.

     Because of these issues I recommend using :ref:`stack` instead.
     It uses the same project configuration (the cabal file), has very similar(ly working) commands and avoids the aforementioned issues to a large degree.